RealTimeLogic/LSP-Claw/README.md

 - LSP-Claw is the [MCP server](https://modelcontextprotocol.io/docs/getting-started/intro).
 - LSP-Claw runs as a Lua application powered by Mako, Mako with Xedge, or standalone Xedge on an RTOS.
-- Codex, Claude, Gemini, or another assistant is the AI agent.
+- Codex, Claude Code, Google Antigravity, or another assistant is the AI agent.
 - The lab is the Lua application area that the AI agent can inspect, edit, and run.